 If you fail to pay back a payday loan, having your wages garnished by a court judgment is certainly a possibility.

 But there are even risks beyond those.
 For instance, do you know what happens if you can’t pay your payday loan back?
-One of the options could be to the roll the loan over, which means that only pay the interest due and then you extend the loan term in return for a whole new round of interest.
+One of the options could be to the roll the loan over, which means that you only pay the interest due and then you extend the loan term in return for a whole new round of interest.

 But if you default on the loan entirely, the situation will go from bad to worse.
 You could even end up in court with your wages getting garnished.
 The answer to the headline above, by the way, is “yes.”
 If you fail to pay back a payday loan, your creditors can get your wages garnished.
 The only thing is … it might not be the payday lender that’s doing it.